-We don’t think any garden is complete without at least one tree to lift your scenery from the ground into the air above you.
-So much the better if you can incorporate flowering trees for some added beauty; few things are more impressive than a soaring crown of branches covered in fresh spring greenery and studded with bright blossoms.
-Luckily there is no shortage of suitable trees to select from, but some names keep appearing time after time and one of these is the magnolia.
+We don’t think any garden is complete without at least one tree to lift your scenery from the ground into the air above.
+It’s so much the better if you can incorporate flowering trees for some added beauty; few things are more impressive than a soaring crown of branches covered in fresh spring greenery and studded with bright blossoms.
+Luckily there is no shortage of suitable trees to choose from, but some names keep appearing time after time – and one of these is the Magnolia.

 Magnolias are found around the Northern Hemisphere, including right here in the USA: The magnificent Southern Magnolia, Magnolia grandiflora, is a native American species and it’s been selected as the state flower of both Mississippi and Louisiana; the tree itself is also recognized by Mississippi as a state emblem.
 Don’t let that familiarity lure you away from the other members of this family though; many Magnolias (both cultivars and hybrid varieties) make excellent choices when you want to add a touch of class to your garden.

 Betty is a deciduous plant that covers itself every spring with ovate leaves up to six inches long, notable for the coppery tints they show when new.
 As summer passes this foliage darkens to a deep green, before finally turning yellow to red-bronze in fall.
 In late spring the leaves definitely take second place to the flowers, though.

 This variety blooms late, which makes it ideal if your garden suffers from the occasional late frost; with the flowers appearing in late April to May there’s little chance of them being ruined by an unexpected cold snap.
 That’s good news because they’re particularly impressive; cup-shaped and up to eight inches across, they’re an elegant red-purple color with a white interior.